dfinity/canpack/README.md

 ## Advanced Usage

+Below is a step-by-step guide for setting up a `dfx` project with a `canpack.json` config file.
+The goal here is to illustrate how one could use Canpack without additional tools such as Mops, which is specific to the Motoko ecosystem.

-To create a new Motoko project, run `dfx new my_project`, selecting "Motoko" for the backend and "No frontend canister" for the frontend.
+Run `dfx new my_project`, selecting "Motoko" for the backend and "No frontend canister" for the frontend.
 Once complete, run `cd my_project` and open in your editor of choice.

-Add a new file named `canpack.json` (in the same directory as `dfx.json`).
+Add a new file named `canpack.json` in the same directory as `dfx.json`.

-Define a Rust canister named `my_project_backend_rust` in your `canpack.json` file:
+In the `canpack.json` file, define a Rust canister named `my_project_backend_rust`:

 ```json
 {